 - 6 An adopted child is one who has become part of a family which is not the one in which he or she was born.
-An only child is a child who doesn't have brothers or sisters. - 7 'Brothers and sisters' and 'siblings' mean the same thing, but sibling is a more formal word and is used for both genders. - 8 Your immediate family are your parents, children, brothers, and sisters.
-Your extended family is anyone related to you who is not your immediate family, e.g. your uncles, aunts, cousins, grandparents, etc. - b Focus on the instructions.
-Then read the introduction together and make sure Sts understand survey (= an investigation of the opinions, behaviour, etc. of a particular group of people) and statistics (= a collection of information shown in numbers).
-You might also want to check they know the meaning of the noun row (= argument).
-Now give Sts time, in pairs, to complete the gaps with the numbers from the list. - c 1.14 Play the audio for Sts to listen and check.
-Check answers.
+An only child is a child who doesn't have brothers or sisters. - 7 "Brothers and sisters" and "siblings" mean the same thing, but sibling is a more formal word and is used for both genders. - 8 Your immediate family are your parents, children, brothers, and sisters.
+Your extended family is anyone related to you who is not your immediate family, e.g., your uncles, aunts, cousins, grandparents, etc. - b Focus on the instructions.
+Then read the introduction together and make sure Sts understand survey (= an investigation of the opinions, behavior, etc. of a particular group of people) and statistics (= a collection of information shown in numbers).

+Now give Sts time, in pairs, to fill in the blanks with the numbers from the list.

+c 1.14 Play the audio for Sts to listen and check.
+Check answers